Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 }
 ```

-Loop through the image URLs in the messages array, capturing the URL, generating an `id` value, and working out the breed.
+Loop through the image URLs in the messages array, capture the URL, generate an `id` value, and work out the breed.

-To do that, start by using `map()` to look at each image URL in turn.
+Start by using `map()` to look at each image URL in turn.

 **App.js**